TRIQS/triqs/doc/reference/c++/arrays/containers/views.rst

 * The views model the :ref:`MutableCuboidArray`, :ref:`MutableMatrix`, :ref:`MutableVector`, like the corresponding regular type.

-* The const views are similar to view, except that theirs contents can not be modified.
+* The const views are similar to view, except that theirs contents cannot be modified.
   They model  the :ref:`ImmutableCuboidArray`, :ref:`ImmutableMatrix`, :ref:`ImmutableVector`, like the corresponding *const* regular type.

 * Views have `view semantics`, i.e. their behave like a reference to the data, they are not regular type.